-It is unknown whether screening of the thyroid or screening for hepatoblastoma (a type of liver cancer) in young children is appropriate for families with AFAP as it is with classic FAP; see additional suggested screening for families with classic FAP .
+It is unknown whether screening of the thyroid or screening for hepatoblastoma , which is type of liver cancer, in young children is appropriate for families with AFAP as it is with classic FAP; see additional suggested screening for families with classic FAP .

 Screening options may change over time as new technologies are developed and more is learned about AFAP and classic FAP.
 It is important to talk with your doctor about appropriate screening tests.